Electric vehicle charging at home: WA tariffs, costs, and smart strategies

 Premium option:

-- Three-phase 22kW charger with solar integration
+- A three-phase 22 kW charger with solar integration

 - From ~$2,500 installed

-- Run an EV scenario — Add EV charging to see the impact
+- Run an EV scenario — add EV charging to see the impact

-- Compare tariff options — Find the cheapest charging tariff for your profile
+- Compare tariff options — find the cheapest charging tariff for your profile

-Related Reading
+Related reading

 - EV Charging at Home: Everything You Need to Know -- Our complete guide to home EV charging setup, equipment, and installation in WA.